 Purpose: The Diploma in Bible is designed for men and women who desire ministry training but lack the qualifications for the degree program.
 This is a rigorous Bible program that effectively trains men and women for ministry.
-This program is unaccredited.
+This program is accredited by the Zambian Higher Education Authority.
 Duration: 3 years